I'm a Mess (Ed Sheeran song): Writing and production

 Following the release of his debut studio album, +, in 2011, Sheeran started writing material for his next release.
 Instead of rush-run and launch an album the next year, the singer decided to take time and focus on writing material that would help expand his career in the United States, like fellow British musician Adele and band Coldplay.
 "I'm a Mess" premiered on 22 June 2014 via MTV, a day before the release of ×, his second album in the United Kingdom and the United States.
 The track together with "Thinking Out Loud" were the last songs he wrote for × and were inspired by his then-girlfriend, Athina Andrelos.
 On 16 July 2014, during the album unveiling in a room in RAK Studios, he noted that he wrote "I'm a Mess" while he was in the shower.

-In an interview with New Zealand Herald, he described "I'm a Mess" as him being in a bad situation after he hurt a person, "I think it's important to stay double-sided.
+In an interview with the New Zealand Herald, he described "I'm a Mess" as him being in a bad situation after he hurt a person, "I think it's important to stay double-sided.
 I'm very aware I have a lot of flaws too and I think I wear them on my sleeve with this album."
 Talking to News.com.au, he identified the song as "fairly self-explanatory" and recalled, "'I’m a Mess' was definitely written at my lowest point.
 It actually turned out a lot nicer than what was going on at the time, the lyrics aren’t too mental.
 That came at the end of a lot of things meeting.
 After that I was fine.
 Writing that song sorted everything out."
 Sheeran said that "I'm a Mess" is his favourite track from ×.

 The production of "I'm a Mess" was done by Sheeran's regular collaborator, Jake Gosling and was recorded at his Sticky Studios in Windlesham, Surrey.
 Gosling together with Geoff Swan served as the song's engineers while William Hicks did the vocal editing and provided additional vocals.
 Mark "Spike" Stent mixed the track at Mixsuite UK whilst Stuark Hawkos mastered it at Metropolis Mastering in London.
 All the programming and instrumentation was provided by Sheeran, Gosling and Chris Leonard.
 A live version of "I'm a Mess" was released as a B-side on the 7" release of "Thinking Out Loud".